tsirysndr/me/README.md

 This is my personal website.
 I'm a software engineer and I'm passionate about technology and innovation.
 I'm also a fan of entrepreneurship and I'm always looking for new opportunities to learn and grow.
 I'm currently working on a few projects and I'm always looking for new opportunities to collaborate with other people.

-See this website live at [tsiry-sandratraina.com](https://tsiry-sandratraina.com).
+See this website is live at [tsiry-sandratraina.com](https://tsiry-sandratraina.com).

 ## Usage